 Join our mailing list to receive information about our programs.

-We invite all writers to join us – the new, aspiring writer as well as the established writer.
+We invite all writers to experience our conference – the new, aspiring writer as well as the established writer.
 Writers of poetry, novels, nonfiction books, scripts, blogs, and freelancers aching to mine the Internet for dollars—we have something for each of you.
-If you have questions about any of the conference events, email or call me at any time at email@example.com or (608) 265 3972.
+If you have questions about any of the conference events, email or call me at any time at email@example.com or (608) 265-3972.

-I look forward to meeting all of you and working toward some new and exciting writing horizons as we look forward to the next 28+ years of writing excellence!
+I look forward to meeting all of you and working toward some new and exciting writing horizons as we look towards the next 29+ years of writing excellence!